1929 Hebron massacre: Simmering tensions

 The city of Hebron holds special significance in Judaism and Islam, it being the site of the Tomb of the Patriarchs.
 In 1929, the population of the city numbered around 20,000, the majority of whom were Muslim Arabs.
 A small community of around 700 Jews lived in and around Hebron.

 A few dozen Jews lived deep within Hebron, in a kind of ghetto, where there were several synagogues and the Hebron Yeshiva, but the majority rented houses, many built specifically for Jewish tenants, from Arab proprietors on the outskirts.
 The Jewish community was divided between relatively recent European (Ashkenazi) immigrants and an older population of descendants of Sephardic Jews who had inhabited the town for eight hundred years.
 Ashkenazi Jews had been established in the town for at least a century.
 The two communities, Sephardic and Ashkenazi, maintained separate schools, worshipped in separate synagogues, and did not intermarry.
 The Sephardics were Arabic speakers, wore Arab dress and were well integrated, whereas many of the Ashkenazi community were yeshiva students who maintained 'foreign' ways, and had difficulties and misunderstandings with the Arab population.
 The tensions between the two Jewish communities, both very traditionalist, were not caused by diverging worldviews, but only by differences of culture and ritual practice.

 The progressive trends of the new Western arrivals in Palestine, represented by both foreign powers and modernising Jewish philanthropists and organisations, were a different matter altogether.
 Since the Balfour Declaration of 1917, tensions had been growing between the Arab and Jewish communities in Palestine.
 The Muslim community of Hebron had a reputation for being highly conservative in religion.
 Though Jews had suffered numerous vexations in the past, and this hostility was to take an anti-Zionist turn after the Balfour Declaration, a peaceful relationship existed between both communities.
 During the riots of 1920 and 1921, Hebron's Jews had been spared the violence that broke out elsewhere.
-On the other hand, by 1923, an ongoing series of low-level incidents had persuaded the local Jewish community that the Muslim-Christian association was spreading anti-Jewish hatred, and the Jewish community complained to the local police force that not enough was being done to protect them.
+But by 1923, an ongoing series of low-level incidents had persuaded the local Jewish community that the Muslim-Christian association was spreading anti-Jewish hatred, and the Jewish community complained to the local police force that not enough was being done to protect them.